tektoncd/website/sync/README.md

 ## Mental Model

-This is a quick diagram that will help have a quick mental model on how the sync works
+This is a quick diagram that will help you develop a mental model on how the sync works

 ![](https://i.imgur.com/UavDy7u.png)